AmbireTech/adex-protocol/FAQ.md

 [OpenRTB](https://github.com/InteractiveAdvertisingBureau/openrtb/blob/master/OpenRTB%20v3.0%20FINAL.md) is an open standard for real-time bidding, and along with [AdCOM](https://github.com/InteractiveAdvertisingBureau/AdCOM), it covers how most components in a modern ad tech supply chain should communicate.
 Because AdEx also incorporates payments, and does not allow revealing user data, it's different enough to be considered an alternative standard that you can use in place of OpenRTB.

 That said, AdEx does not try to reinvent the wheel, and therefore (1) can interoperate with OpenRTB in certain situations and (2) will support using AdCOM formats in near future

+## How does AdEx compare to BAT?
+The Basic Attention Token (BAT) aims at rewarding people who opt in to see ads in the Brave browser.

+We, on the other hand, are focused on improving the existing advertising marketplace and let advertisers and publishers transact with each other directly, while respecting privacy of the end users.

 ## Do you have a bug bounty program?
 Yes, we do.
 We offer rewards for security vulnerabilities that coders discover after every major release of the AdEx Platform.
 [Read more about the AdEx bug bounty.](https://medium.com/the-adex-blog/announcing-the-adex-bug-bounty-a5a6e0621094)